jonas-diete/text-adventure/README.md

 This is a console application.
 It uses C# (.NET 6.0 framework) and NUnit for testing.

 ### How to Play
-1. Download this repository (or alternatively just download the "Into The Light" folder).
+1. Download this repository (or alternatively just download the "IntoTheLight" folder within).
-2. Change directory into the downloaded folder and then to the "Into The Light" folder.
+2. Change directory into the downloaded folder and then to the "IntoTheLight" folder.
 3. Run `TextAdventure.exe`.
 Alternatively run `dotnet TextAdventure.dll`.
 4. Play!